Your blog theme controls the visual layout and appearance of your blog.

 - Add links to pages in your sidebar using the page widget (via Appearance > Widgets).

 When choosing your theme remember that if color scheme makes your content hard to read you will lose readers.
-So balance your personal preferences with readability since ultimately you want people to read your content.
+Balance your personal preferences with readability since ultimately you want people to read your content.

 Don’t just look at the overall color — remember to check closely the color of: the header; the background; post text and links; post titles; headings in posts; widget titles and links.